-It has been decided that 6 items in the 31-item scale form don't provide factor compliance with the whole scale in exploratory factor analysis and these items should be excluded from the scale after receiving the expert opinionsdue to the fact that they don't have sufficient factor load value (.32).
-After the excluded items, it has been determined that each one of the 25-item scale form has sufficient factor load value and factor compliance.
+It has been decided that 6 items in the 31-item scale form don't provide factor compliance with the whole scale in exploratory factor analysis and these items should be excluded from the scale after receiving the expert opinions due to the fact that they don't have sufficient factor load value (.32).
+However, it was paid attention to ensure that there was a difference at a level of .10 at least between the factor load values existing in two different dimensions of the items that may have sufficient factor load values in more than one sub-dimension.
+It has been determined that each item of the 25-item scale form, created after the excluded items which were thought not to have sufficient factor load, has sufficient factor load value and factor compliance.